ericfdunn/manifold-realms/2. Rules/Conditions.md

 #### Obscured Areas
 A given area might be lightly or heavily obscured.
 In a **lightly obscured** area, such as dim light, patchy fog, or moderate foliage, creatures have disadvantage on Wisdom (Perception) checks that rely on sight.
 A **heavily obscured** area—such as darkness, opaque fog, or dense foliage—blocks vision entirely.
-A creature effectively suffers from the **blinded** condition when trying to see something in that area.
+Any creatures in the area are automatically **hidden** and #Perception checks that rely on sight automatically fail.

 #### Light
 The presence or absence of light in an environment creates three categories of illumination: bright light, dim light, and darkness.